orkes-io/docs/blog/2021-11-16-the-genesis-of-netflix-conductor.md

 computing.
 In the early days, AWS tooling wasn't as rich as what you see today.
 Netflix built out a lot of this, open sourced it.
 Understandably, Amazon adopted a lot of these principles and made it available on the AWS platform.

-# Golden Era of Microservices - The beginning
+# Golden Era of Microservices - The Beginning

 The next 10 years and counting were the golden years of cloud computing and adoption of microservices architecture.
 Azure, GCP and other providers followed suit as this industry blossomed.
 This also led to the birth of many startups in this microservices space.
 Traditionally, what used to be done using desktop software, was now moving to the cloud.
 Checkpoint became Z-Scaler, Tape drives became S3.
 Every segment of computing was now done in the cloud.

-# Microservice orchestration
+# Microservice Orchestration

 This explosion in microservices was natural, given the move to the cloud, but then led to another interesting problem, Orchestration challenges.
 Things that were typically done by simple function calls in monolith systems became harder to